7rikazhexde/go-multi-version-manager/README.md

 fi
 ```

-## Installation
+## 📥 Installation

-### Automatic Installation
+### 🔄 Automatic Installation

 The easiest way to set up go-multi-version-manager.
+gomvm is added to `$HOME/.local/bin/gomvm`.
+It can be added automatically by executing the following command.

 ```bash
 # Download and run the installer script